KKBhati07/Alphabet-Music-API/README.md

 # Alphabet Music API

-The Alphabet Music API allows users to upload and manage music files.
-It provides endpoints for uploading music files, fetching songs, and user authentication.
+The Alphabet Music API offers a comprehensive set of features for managing and exploring music content.
+It empowers users to upload songs, search for music, and interact with artists seamlessly.

 ## Installation